-But for stucco to be utilized safely and properly, it must be installed correctly.
-Unlike wood, brick, and concrete, utilizing stucco in construction requires special considerations to make it structurally sound and free from major defects.
+But for stucco to be utilized safely and adequately, it must be installed correctly.
+Unlike wood, brick, and concrete, utilizing stucco in construction requires special considerations to make it structurally sound and free from significant defects.
 When builders fail to follow best practices and guidelines when using stucco in new construction, serious problems can occur—but they may not be apparent for months or even years after those projects are complete.

 What Are the Major Issues Associated with Stucco Defects?

 Stucco is widely used in the Southwest and other dry climates and not as much in other parts of the country for a specific reason—it doesn’t hold up well in humid conditions.
 Unsurprisingly, water and moisture accumulation are significant drawbacks of stucco construction, and they can lead to severe problems, including:

 - Mold, mildew, and fungi growth inside walls and on window frames

 - Poor and even dangerous structural integrity